Soroushnk/Astro/README.md

 ## Requirement
 You just need an ubuntu 20.02 on a VPS. easy !!

-you can test it on other OS's like debian.
+You can test it on other OS's like debian.

 ## 🛠️ Installation Steps